btuomanen/handsongpuprogramming/README.md

-# handsongpuprogramming
+# Hands-On GPU Programming with Python and CUDA
-Code examples for "Hands on GPU Programming in Python and CUDA"
+Code examples for "Hands on GPU Programming with Python and CUDA"